 Even the happiest couples experience stress and conflict, and with half of all marriages ending in divorce, it’s essential to learn how to deal with these constructively as you prepare for the wedding and in the years to come.
 Today’s couples — with partners managing two careers, often while raising children — face unique challenges.
 You’re busy people with interesting lives, and as you seek to join together for a lifetime you need the skills to maintain an intimate, mutually nurturing relationship.

 Ask about the premarriage package that’s right for you.
 This is a customized program to meet the needs of each couple.
 What you get:

-1. 5 private sessions for you and your fiance in my quiet, convenient midtown Manhattan or northern Westchester office.
-Depending on your schedule and preferences, you can arrange for 5 individual 60-minute sessions, as 2 longer sessions, or as 1 5-hour workshop.
+1. 3 to 5 private sessions for you and your fiance in my quiet, convenient midtown Manhattan or northern Westchester office.
+Depending on your schedule and preferences, you can arrange for a series of 60-minute sessions or 2 longer sessions.

-2. A detailed online premarital test to help you recognize strengths and growth areas and a written evaluation of how your life experience and personal styles are likely to influence your marriage ($30 value);
+2. A detailed online premarital test to help you recognize strengths and growth areas and a written evaluation of how your life experience and personal styles are likely to influence your marriage;

 3. Research-based information on how to manage conflict, nurture closeness despite time pressures, and balance individuality and connection.
 You learn skills that will help you communicate honestly and lovingly so that in the future you will avoid getting stuck in destructive patterns.
 Money, intimacy, spirituality and community, children, family, work-life fit, time management and the wedding itself are all part of our conversation.
 The goal is not to find incompatibility but to shine a light on areas that can be even better.
 When appropriate, I give you handouts to take home and read or work on together.